2016 United States presidential election in Colorado: Analysis

 Meanwhile, while Trump did win the one remaining large Republican stronghold in the state, El Paso County (home of Colorado Springs), he won with only 56% of the vote, performing worse in the county than McCain in 2008 or Dole in 1996.
 The confluence of Hillary Clinton's strength in Denver, Boulder, and the Denver suburbs, and Trump's weakness in El Paso County, ultimately handed the state to Clinton.

+As of the 2024 election, this is the most recent election where Chaffee County and Garfield County voted Republican and the most recent election where Alamosa County voted Democratic.
+It is also the most recent election where Colorado was decided by single digits, as the state has trended strongly towards the Democratic Party since.
+Additionally, the 2016 results marked Trump's best performance in the state; he would go on to win 41.9% and 43.1% of the vote in Colorado in 2020 and 2024, respectively.
+This made Colorado the only state in the nation in which Trump's 2016 run was the best statewide performance out of his three runs in terms of vote share.

 In downballot races, Mike Coffman was ultimately able to hold on to his seat in a Clinton-carried district around Arapahoe County.
 Democrats made big gains in this area in the State House and Senate.
 However, Republicans were able to gain a seat in Adams County, ultimately holding on to the State Senate.